Sparky1313/ROS_Research/README.md

 **Be careful with listener.py!!!
 Whenever you start listener.py, it clears out the old coordinates in [patrol_waypoints.txt](/src/patrolling/src/patrol_waypoints.txt).
 Be sure to save a copy of the waypoints if you want them later.*

+### Patrol.py

+[patrol.py](/src/patrolling/src/patrol.py) is a program that will read in the waypoints stored in [patrol_waypoints.txt](/src/patrolling/src/patrol_waypoints.txt) and broadcast to the robot so that the robot will move to them.
+The program uses [actionlib](http://wiki.ros.org/actionlib) and [move_base](http://wiki.ros.org/move_base) to accomplish this.

+[patrol.py](/src/patrolling/src/patrol.py) also listens for interrupt tasks for the robot (interrupt tasks are not part of ROS, just a concept for the Patrolling Package).
+The interrupt tasks can stop the robot's travel its current waypoint and send a separate set of waypoints the robot needs to take for a task.
+After the robot completes the interrupt task path, it will resume traveling to waypoint it was going to before the interrupt.

+There is only one interrupt task currently defined for the TurtleBot3 and that is a [doorbell interrupt](src/robot_tasks/src/doorbell_waypoints.txt).
+The task is just a set of waypoints in a .txt file just like [patrol_waypoints.txt](/src/patrolling/src/patrol_waypoints.txt).
+More tasks can be created and placed in [robot_tasks/src](src/robot_tasks/src/).
+To implement these in [patrol.py](/src/patrolling/src/patrol.py) just add the file path to `self.task_dict` in the `Robot_Task_Listener` class.

 Next, open 5 more terminal windows based in that directory.